stavre02/mini-local-RAG/README.md

 docker compose up -d ollama_with_images
 ```

-Wait to finish and then Run cli
+Wait to finish downloading the models and then run the cli

 ```console
 docker compose run it mini-local-rag